Published 10 February 2020

 We also share personal information with people and organisations that help us with our business, such as professional advisors, IT support, and corporate and administrative services.
 We only do this where it is necessary for the services to be able to be provided to us.
 When we do this, we take steps to ensure that our service providers are required to protect your information.

 Some of our service providers are located or operate outside of Australia.
-Where we need to, we send them information so that they can provide us services.
-A list of countries where our overseas suppliers are is, here.
+Where we need to, we send or give them access to personal information so that they can provide us with their services.
+We take steps to ensure that your personal information is at least as secure as it would be in Australia.
+A list of countries where our overseas suppliers are located is available here.

-We train our staff in how to keep your information safe and secure.
+We train our staff in how to keep your personal information safe and secure.

 Services providers and overseas transfers

-When we send information overseas or use service providers that handle or store data, we require them to take steps to keep your information safe and use it appropriately.
+When we send personal information overseas or use service providers that handle or store data, we require them to take steps to keep your personal information safe and use it appropriately.

 We use a mix of ID cards, alarms, cameras, guards and other controls to protect our offices.